home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 Certain devices are considered secure, including anything in the `lock` domain, and `covers` with device types `garage` and `door`.

-By default these cannot be opened by google assistant unless a `secure_devices_pin` is set up.
+By default these cannot be opened by Google Assistant unless a `secure_devices_pin` is set up.
 To allow opening, set the `secure_devices_pin` to something and you will be prompted to speak the pin when opening the device.
 Closing and locking these devices does not require a pin.

 ### {% linkable_title Media Player Sources %}